adeane43/eCRNow/documents/readmes/SecurityConfiguration.md

 Step 1.
 EHR vendor has to develop an implementation of the interface specified in

-RestApiAuthorizationHeaderIf in com.drajer.bsa.auth
+RestApiAuthorizationHeaderIf in bsa.auth

-A sample implementation is provided in SampleRestApiAuthorizer.java in com.drajer.bsa.auth.impl
+A sample implementation is provided in SampleRestApiAuthorizer.java in bsa.auth.impl

 Step 2.
 Specify the implementation class name in the application.properties file so that it can be injected into the workflow.